Activities: Practical, Recording and monitoring

 - Upload the data onto the ZSL website

 Monitoring runs from April to September, so you can enjoy the summer on the river while collecting vital data to understand eels.

 Whether you are studying and this field work will give you some valuable experience, or you fancy getting some fresh air and getting involved in some citizen science, this is a great opportunity to take part in.
 You will also be invited to ZSL London zoo at the end of the eel monitoring season to go over the results.

-You don’t need to be an eel expert to get involved, but you will need to commit to covering a particular ‘shift’ (on a Wednesday or Friday) and attend a training evening on 17th April at 6pm.
+You don’t need to be an eel expert to get involved, but you will need to commit to covering a particular ‘shift’ (on a Wednesday or Friday) and attend a training evening on Monday 25th June at 5pm.
 More information will be given nearer the time, including the venue, what footwear you’ll need to wear when on site and what health & safety we will cover before starting.